[As of September 30, 2024]

 In addition, in light of the importance of human resource strategies for increasing corporate value over the mid-to long-term, companies should present its policies for human resource development and internal environment development to ensure diversity, as well as the status of their implementation.

-[Views on Ensuring Diversity]
+[Views on ensuring diversity]

 The Company secures a certain number of mid-career hires every year based on expectations for them to be immediately productive.

-1. Human resource development policy
+- Human resource development policy

 The Company is engaged in a variety of initiatives centered on the three pillars of strengthening specialty, supporting career development and enhancing fundamental capabilities based on enjoying growth, the culture of improving each other and the mindset of autonomy and embracing challenge.
 The Company aims to be “a model company for human resource development where every person shines and realizes careers leveraging their specialties” while embracing the challenge of learning and enjoying growth.

-1) Development of IT professionals
+- Development of IT professionals

-The CRESCO Group believes “qualities,” “human competence,” “technological competence” and “occupational competence” are the four skills important for employees to fully demonstrate their capability.
-Increasing these four skills enables greater results to be produced.
-Human resource development in the CRESCO Group involves refining “human competence” and “technological competence” on top of intrinsic “qualities,” and enhancing “occupational competence” that connect these skills to results to develop IT professionals active in the market.
+Human resource development in the Company involves refining “human competence” and “technological competence” on top of intrinsic “qualities,” and enhancing “occupational competence” that connect these skills to results to develop IT professionals active in the market.

-2) DX human resource development
+- DX human resource development

 As one of the ways to strengthen its specialty, the Company is developing DX human resources capable of leading the business into the next generation with digital technology and business design skills (able to share business with customers) to continue providing value to customers as a group of engineers from the perspective of DX of the IT services business.